Formal Rejection Letter to Decline Job Offer (Samples)

 Some of the reasons are the following:

-Inadequate Salary and benefits
+Inadequate salary and benefits

 You should know the appropriate salary range for the position before considering accepting it.
 Consider the position’s benefits, such as paid vacation, retirement benefits, and health insurance.
 You may reject the job offer if you consider that you are not being adequately compensated.